Avocato1/DotsAssignment/README.md

 Optimization

-The systems work by processing only entities with specific components.
-BurstCompile is used to make the code run faster.
-References are cached where possible to improve performance.
-A consistent naming convention is followed for authors and systems.
+The systems are made to efficiently handle only the enteties that need processing by targeting specific components.
+BurstCompile is used to speed up the code execution.
+I've also cached references to avoid unnecessary recalculations and followed a consistent naming pattern for better organization

 Unity

-In the engine, select the "MainScene" adn enable the subscene if disabled.
+In Unity, open the "MainScene" and enable the subscene if it is currently disabled.

+The spawner will spawn objects above the player at a random X position within a specified range.
+I also adjusted the projectile movement so that its direction can be changed, allowing it to be used for enemy movement as well.